Getting Your Account Configured

 2. Description - This is where you provide as many details as possible related to the request.
 For example, provide examples of any SQL queries, screenshots of errors, logs, or analyses you may have undertaken.
 The more generic your description, the longer it will take to respond.
 As a reference, you can see some troubleshooting examples of how to provide more context in a support ticket.
 (We will use the body copy of your email if sent via email).

-Please reference the subscription ID of the pipeline; else, we will not know what you are referencing.
-You can find this in your Openbridge Account - > Pipelines
+Please reference the subscription ID of the pipeline; otherwise, we will not know what you are referencing.
+You can find this in your Openbridge Account - > Pipelines.

 3. Priority - Low, Normal, High, Urgent